smartshark/smartshark.github.io/db_releases.md

 **Known Issues with the Data:**

 These issues affect all releases 1.x releases of the SmartSHARK MongoDB.
-We currently plan to fix the issues with the 2.x releases.
-We will not fix these issues in the 1.x releases, to ensure reproducibility of our results.
+We currently plan to fix the issues with the 3.x releases.
+We will not fix these issues in the 1.x or 2.x releases, to ensure reproducibility of our results.
 The validity of results should not be affected due to the small number of issues.

 - The commit 1f62431ebcbc1fb9654151c999349bf0204c465c is unrelated to the issue VALIDATOR-276, even though this is explicitly linked through the commit message.
 - The commit e883181ff49d3fa76853e88d4eae1633e0cc383d is unrelated to the issue LANG-100.
 This was a false positive for SZZ that was not corrected through our manual validation.